-> [!NOTE] > Assessments shouldn't just be limited to using tooling to discover information about your environment, you should schedule in time to speak to business owners, end users, other members within the IT department, etc in order to get a full picture of what is happening within the environment and understand things tooling cannot tell you.
+Assessments shouldn't just be limited to using tooling to discover information about your environment.
+You should also schedule time to speak to business owners, end users, and other members of the IT department to fully understand of what is happening in the environment and understand factors that tooling cannot tell you.

 Step 1: Download and install Data Migration Assistant

 - Contoso downloads Data Migration Assistant from the Microsoft Download Center.

 - Data Migration Assistant can be installed on any machine that can connect to the SQL Server instance.
 Contoso doesn't need to run it on the SQL Server machine.

 - Data Migration Assistant shouldn't be run on the SQL Server host machine.